A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Existing mass constraints

 \subsection{X-ray analysis}

-The B24 analysis provided the X-ray properties and associated maps of the ICM used in this work.
-This previous work provides full details regarding the methodology and analysis, which we briefly summarise here.
+The X-ray properties and associated ICM maps adopted in this analysis are drawn from B24; we refer the reader to that work for full methodological details, which we briefly outline below.

 To model the ICM mass, we rely on its X-ray emission.
 We use a combination of surface brightness and spectral data.
-The former is accessed through maps of photon counts, while the latter provides the conversion factor from the surface brightness to the gas mass.
-We binned the cluster field with \textsc{VorBin} python packages \citep{Cappellari2003} in the $[4,7]$ keV band, with a signal-to-noise threshold of $10$.
+The former is accessed via maps of photon counts, while the latter provides the conversion factor from surface brightness to gas mass.
+We binned the cluster field with the Python package \textsc{VorBin} \citep{Cappellari2003} in the $[4,7]$ keV band, with a signal-to-noise threshold of $10$.
 For each of these cells, we extract the spectra.
-We fit them with the Astrophysical Plasma Emission Code (APEC)\footnote{\url{http://atomdb.org/}} model combined with a photoelectric-absorption (PHABS)\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xanadu/xspec/manual/XSmodelPhabs.html}} model to account for the foreground galactic gas.
+Those spectra are fitted with the Astrophysical Plasma Emission Code (APEC)\footnote{\url{http://atomdb.org/}} model combined with a photoelectric-absorption (PHABS)\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/xanadu/xspec/manual/XSmodelPhabs.html}} model to account for the foreground galactic gas.
 Hence, we recovered the temperature and metallicity of the ICM, which allowed us to compute the conversion factor from photon counts to gas mass.

-Our surface brightness estimation is based on the count maps in the soft, medium and hard energy \textit{Chandra} science bands \citep{Evans2010} that are combined with their associated exposure maps.
+Our surface brightness estimation is based on the count maps in the soft, medium and hard \textit{Chandra} science energy bands \citep{Evans2010} that are combined with their associated exposure maps.
 To estimate the background emission, we recover the \textit{blank-sky} observations associated with each observation.